cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-notajb.md

 The tool is capable of jailbreaking A11 and earlier devices on iOS/iPadOS versions 16.0 to 16.5.

-We will first use Sideloadly to sideload either TrollInstallerMDC or Misaka, then use either TrollInstallerMDC or Misaka to then install TrollStore, and then install Def1nit3lyN0tAJa1lbr3akTool from there.
+We will first use Sideloadly to sideload either TrollInstallerMDC or TrollStar, then use either TrollInstallerMDC or TrollStar to then install TrollStore, and then install Def1nit3lyN0tAJa1lbr3akTool from there.

 ::: warning